• Skip to primary navigation

 Make the meatballs:

-• Bake meatballs: Bake the meatballs for 10-12 minutes or until browned.
+• Bake the meatballs: Bake for 10-12 minutes, or until lightly browned.
+Meatballs do not need to be cooked through at this point.

-• Sauté the onion: Heat the oil in a large, oven-safe skillet over medium heat.
-Add the onion and cook for 5 minutes or until starting to soften.
+• Sauté the onion: Heat 1 tablespoon olive oil in a large, oven-safe skillet over medium heat.
+Add 1 medium onion (chopped) and cook for 5 minutes until softened.

 Finish the dish: